 - Build volume: 330 x 240 x 300 mm

 Ultimaker are rated highly, and for very good reason — the company can’t seem to put a foot wrong.
 Following the Ultimaker 3, the Ultimaker S5 is the upgraded, improved, and slightly more expensive dual extruder 3D printer to compete with the Makerbot Method.

 A large format 3D printer boasting a large 330 x 250 x 300 mm build volume, and built for more scalable production, the Ultimaker S5 already has satisfied customers in Volkswagen, Decathlon, and many more.
 It features a very advanced print bed leveling system, better touch screen, and can be connected to your phone via the Ultimaker app that alerts you when your print as finished.
 The Ultimaker S5 is an undeniably great dual extruder 3D printer.

-- Price: $3,999 for full set — Available on Matterhackers here / 3DPrima Europe here
+- Palette 2S Price: $599 — Available on Matterhackers here

 If you liked this article, you may also like: